betrusted-io/betrusted-io.github.io/avalanche-noise.md

   where an adversary attempts to influence the output of the generator by irradiating the target with radio waves of sufficient power to swamp out the noise created by the avalanche diode.
-In Precursor, this is mitigated by putting a robust farday cage around the trusted domain; the amount of power required to induce this failure is probably high enough that it would damage other circuits and/or cause physical injury to nearby people.
-Compact circuit layouts like that empolyed in Precursor are also less sensitive to external noise, because the area of the loop to capture external field fluxes is that much smaller.
+In Precursor, this is mitigated by putting a robust Faraday cage around the trusted domain; the amount of power required to induce this failure is probably high enough that it would damage other circuits and/or cause physical injury to nearby people.
+Compact circuit layouts like that employed in Precursor are also less sensitive to external noise, because the area of the loop to capture external field fluxes is that much smaller.
 - Some avalanche generators are known to be vulnerable to aging, but this